johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 ### Soil and roots ###

-**Module MPD-M1**[^fn17]—provides a study of the biblical, Hebraic soil and messianic roots of new-covenant faith, gradually unfolding a panoramic overview of the whole story of scripture, representing God's unchanging, eternal purpose.
+**Module MPD-M1**[^fn17] provides a study of the biblical, Hebraic soil and messianic roots of new-covenant faith, in order to unfold a panoramic overview of the whole story of scripture, representing God's unchanging, eternal purpose.

 Only seed sown into good soil produces a good harvest.
 Discipleship communities also need to be rooted in good soil, allowing us to draw on essential, spiritual nutrients and the living water of the Messiah's Spirit, anchoring us against winds of false teaching and sustaining us amidst the heat of trials, temptations and vocational responsibility.